Locklizard

 How to sell online courses securely & prevent sharing

-What problems do you need to solve to be successful?
+What problems do you need to solve to be successful in selling online courses securely?

-1. You want to sell online courses to people that you do not know (apart from a valid credit card?) the right to use elearning and digital training courses while not being able to rip you off (sharing a course or course content with others).
+1. You want to sell online courses to people that you do not know, granting them the right to use elearning and digital training courses without them being able to rip you off by sharing course content with others.

 3. Preventing users from sharing logins to online courses.